FerasSawan/Digital-Wardrobe-Outfit-Recommender/README.md

-# Digital Wardrobe — AI-Powered Outfit Builder
+# Digital Wardrobe-AI-Powered Outfit Builder

 Welcome to **Digital Wardrobe**, an AI-enhanced clothing management app that lets you upload photos of your clothes, clean them up automatically, and store them in a personalized digital wardrobe.
 Using CLIP auto-tagging, AI outfit recommendations, and a mannequin preview mode, the app helps you organize your closet and generate fits instantly.